-Once a decision has been made to offer appointment, an offer letter will be sent to the applicant.
-This will include details of the position, any special requirements and any obligations e.g. agreement to the Child Wellbeing and Protection Policy, the probationary period and responsibilities of the role.
+Once a decision has been made to offer appointment, the applicant will be notified either in writing or verbally.
+The applicant will be given details of the position, any special requirements and any obligations e.g. agreement to the Child Wellbeing and Protection Policy, a probationary period and responsibilities of the role.

-The applicant will be sent a Basic Disclosure form to complete and return, unless the role will involve regulated work for the Club in which case they will require to be a member of the PVG Scheme.
+The applicant will be sent a Basic Disclosure form to complete and return, unless the role involves regulated work with the Club in which case they will require to be a member of the PVG Scheme.